djordan-arief/Movieflix/README.md

 # Movieflix
-It is a clone of a movie search website using ReactJS
+This website uses ReactJS.
+It is a movie search website clone where users are able to search for movies that they would like to find.
+The website also uses API